npr99/URSC645/Readings/01_URSC645_Science.md

 Research is a "systematic investigation or inquiry aimed at contributing to knowledge of a theory, topic, etc., by careful consideration, observation, or study of a subject." ([OED Online](https://www-oed-com.srv-proxy2.library.tamu.edu/view/Entry/163432?rskey=sD70JD&amp;result=1), 2020).

+Research is a fundamental part of science.
+Research involves a significant investment of time, application of methods, and decisions.

+"Science demands reproducibility" (Long 2009, p.
+2)

 ## Motivating quotes:

 Motivating quote from NYTimes Science section (Overbye, 2023):